<< Yesterday

 2004 During the third inning at Warner Park, the approximately 5000 fans attending the minor league contest between the Wisconsin Woodchucks and the hometown Madison Mallards set an American record for most people brushing their teeth simultaneously.
 Next season, in another Northern League promotion, Winnipeg sets the Canadian record for the most simultaneous tooth brushing by fans in a game against Calgary.

-2004 Another saga is added to the Red Sox-Yankee rivalry when Red Sox starter Bronson Arroyo hits last night's hero Alex Rodriguez with a pitch.
+2004 The Red Sox-Yankee rivalry adds another episode after Boston's starter Bronson Arroyo hits last night's hero, Alex Rodriguez, with a pitch.
 As A-Rod stares at the mound on his way to first, Boston's catcher Jason Varitek, after a verbal exchange, pushes his glove into the All-Star third baseman's face, initiating a bench-clearing brawl between the divisional foes.

 2007 At a press conference, an emotional Craig Biggio announces he will retire after this season, bringing his 20-year-old career as the longest-tenured player in Astro history to an end.
 The newest member of the 3,000-hit organization, the only player in All-Star history to appear in the game as a catcher and a second baseman, played a significant role in Houston's four division titles and the team's only National League pennant.